stevewithington/MuraFW1/README.md

 ### /includes/fw1config.cfm
 This file contains 'variables.framework' which is used by both FW/1 and Mura.
-The most mimportant variable in this file is: `framework.package = 'MuraFW1';` You **MUST** enter the plugin's 'packageName' here and it MUST be the same as found in **/plugin/config.xml.cfm**  So please be sure to change **MuraFW1** to match your plugin's packageName.
+The most important variable in this file is: `variables.framework.package = 'MuraFW1';` You **MUST** enter the plugin's 'packageName' here and it MUST be the same as found in **/plugin/config.xml.cfm**  So please be sure to change **MuraFW1** to match your plugin's packageName.
+You should be able to simply modify the *package* name in `config.xml.cfm` and

 Another important variable to note is `framework.baseURL='useRequestURI';` **Do NOT change this setting!** This setting is required in order for Mura CMS and FW/1 to coexist.

-Lastly, the framework.action defaults to your pacakgeName & 'action' ... e.g. if your
+Lastly, the `variables.framework.action` defaults to your `pacakgeName & action` ... e.g. if your
-packageName is 'MuraFW1', the default action will be 'MuraFW1action'.
+packageName is 'MuraFW1', the default action will be **MuraFW1action**.
 This is to help prevent your plugin from intercepting another plugin's action.
-So, if your packageName is not a valid ColdFusion variable name (e.g., begins with a number, etc.) then you will experience problems trying to get your application to work.
+So, if your packageName is not a valid CFML variable name (e.g., begins with a number, etc.) then you will experience problems trying to get your application to work.

 ### /Application.cfc
 This file extends /includes/fw1.cfc.
 Here is where you'll be able to edit common FW/1 methods such as setupApplication(), setupSession(), setupRequest(), setupSubsystem() if needed.
+The hope is that you shouldn't have to modify it very much for simple applications.

 ### /includes/eventHandler.cfc
-This file extends mura.plugin.pluginGenericEventHandler.
-Here is where you can access commonly used Mura 'events' such as onApplicationLoad(), onSiteRequestStart(), onRenderStart(), etc.
+This file extends `mura.plugin.pluginGenericEventHandler`.
+Here is where you can modify/add commonly used Mura 'events' such as onApplicationLoad(), onSiteRequestStart(), onRenderStart(), etc.

+### /includes/displayObjects.cfc
+This file extends `mura.plugin.pluginGenericEventHandler`.
+You should be able to add any display methods here.
+Just be sure sure to map them into your `config.xml.cfm` file so they'll show up for content managers.

 ## Additional Resources